directus/directus/docs/extensions/introduction.md

 ## Hybrid Extensions

 Hybrid extensions modify both frontend and backend functionality.
-Hence, they allow expanding upon both the admin app interface and the API.
+Hence, they allow expanding upon both the Data Studio interface and the API.

 ### Flow Operations